 If wings are your usual thing, it may be time to beat a bigger drum.
 Get more bang for your buck with Air Fryer Chicken Drumsticks.
-Tender, perfectly cooked meat and the crispiest chicken imaginable all on a hand held delivery system.
+Tender, perfectly cooked meat and the crispiest skin imaginable all on a hand held delivery system.
 Protein packed air fryer drumsticks are easy, fast, frugal, and flavorful.

 Jump to:

 For what it’s worth, I stand behind all previous declarations that bone-in chicken is better than boneless, but even I understand the “added” annoyance of eating it.
 Unless, of course, we’re talking about chicken drumsticks.
-And even more so if we’re talking about drumsticks in the air fryer.

 Sure, you could just pick up a whole chicken thigh and eat it with your hands, but apparently in polite society that’s considered bad manners.
 But even in the courts of kings and queens, anyone can nosh on a crispy chicken leg with their bare hands.
 (Or so the Ren Faire would have you believe…)